yt-project/yt/doc/source/analyzing/filtering.rst

 In addition, you may specify a name for the newly defined particle type.
-If no name is specified, the name for the particle type will be inferred from the name of the filter definition --- in this case the inferred name will be ``Stars``.
+If no name is specified, the name for the particle type will be inferred from the name of the filter definition --- in this case the inferred name will be ``stars``.

 Lastly, the filter must be applied to our dataset of choice.
 Note that this filter can be added to as many datasets as we wish.
 It will only actually